 While researching our Edgar family tree I noted a name change of John Thomas Onions (1842-1924) to Edgar in his childhood and that led me to document the lost history of our Onions ancestors.
+Download the full story in PDF format (4.7mb) or select from the following individual stories:

-The DNA results from our family have confirmed that we are related to John Thomas’ mother, Martha Edgerton Onions (1822-1890), but not to any ancestors of her husband John Edgar (1823-1853).
+The DNA results from our family have confirmed that we are related to John Thomas’ mother, Martha Edgerton Onions (1822-1890), but not to any descendants of her husband John Edgar (1823-1853).
 It will take a great deal more research to determine who is the father of John Thomas.
 However we can confirm that our family are Onions, not Edgar.

 Four generations of Onions family, over the course of 150 years, were intertwined with the industrial revolution and the resulting risks of life in the urban slums and tenements.
-Adelaide was the first our family line to return to a more agrarian village lifestyle.
+Adelaide Edgar was the first of our family line to return to a more agrarian village lifestyle.
 That decision is likely to have reduced the risk of infant mortality for her children, which had plagued her siblings, born in both Tyneside and York.

 Googling the Onions family name will return something similar to the following, which must be taken with a pinch of salt: